jupyterlab-contrib/jupyterlab_code_formatter/docs/how-to-use.rst

 Changing Default Formatter
 --------------------------

-To change the default formatter used the format action in context menu/toolbar, go to "Settings" > "Advanced Settings Editor" > "Jupyterlab Code Formatter", then in the "User Preferences" panel, enter, for example:
+To change the default formatter used the format action in context menu/toolbar (also :code:`jupyterlab_code_formatter:format` and
+:code:`jupyterlab_code_formatter:format_all`), go to "Settings" > "Advanced Settings Editor" > "Jupyterlab Code Formatter", then in the "User Preferences" panel, enter, for example:

 .. code-block:: json